microsoft/FASTER/README.md

 Managing large application state easily, resiliently, and with high performance is one of the hardest problems in the cloud today.
 The FASTER project offers two artifacts to help tackle this problem.

-* :new: **FASTER Log** is a high-performance concurrent persistent recoverable log, iterator, and random reader library in C#.
+* **FASTER Log** is a high-performance concurrent persistent recoverable log, iterator, and random reader library in C#.
 It supports very frequent commit operations at low latency, and can quickly saturate disk bandwidth.
 It supports both sync and async interfaces, handles disk errors, and supports checksums.
 Learn more about the FASTER Log [here](https://github.com/microsoft/FASTER/blob/master/docs/cs/FasterLog.md) or [here](https://microsoft.github.io/FASTER/docs/fasterlog).